Mt. Olive in Lawrence County, Ohio — The American Midwest (Great Lakes)

 - Was an integral stop on the Underground Railroad

 Topics.
 This historical marker is listed in these topic lists: Abolition & Underground RR • Industry & Commerce.
+A significant historical year for this entry is 1846.

 Location.
 38° 45.733′ N, 82° 37.8′ W. Marker is in Mt.
 Olive, Ohio, in Lawrence County.
-Marker is on Ohio Route 93, on the right when traveling north.
+It is on Ohio Route 93, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Pedro OH 45659, United States of America.
 Touch for directions.